stuart-knock/myth2kodi/README.md

                 A set of bash functions that provide the logging mechanism used throughout myth2kodi.

+#### Configuration
+There are a large number of "user-settings" for myth2kodi.
+For most users the majority of them should be left with their default values.
+Placing a `myth2kodi.conf` file in myth2kodi's working directory is the recommended way to override default settings.
+In addition to reading [CONFIGURE.md](./doc/CONFIGURE.md), looking through the configuration [template file](./myth2kodi.conf) is a good way to get to know what options are available.
+The settings that you will almost certainly need to modify, as they are specific to your set-up, are tagged with `#<------THIS VALUE MUST BE SET-------`.

 #### Usage
-myth2kodi can be used as a MythTV user-job or from the commmand-line.
+myth2kodi can be used as a MythTV user-job or from the command-line.

 The MythTV user job should be called as follows: